plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-51.md

 #### For Developers

-Instead of storing registry entries in a single, large {file}`registry.xml` file, you can have Generic Setup load and process registry entries from multiple files.
+Instead of storing registry entries in a single, large {file}`registry.xml` file, you can have `GenericSetup` load and process registry entries from multiple files.
 This makes it easier to manage and organize the registry entries provided by your applications and add-ons.

 Your add-on should include a folder named `registry` in its profile folder, for example `profiles/default/registry`.